carletes/namespaces-in-operation/docs/ch06-network-namespaces.md

     link/loopback 00:00:00:00:00:00 brd 00:00:00:00:00:00
 ```

-This command lists the interfaces visible inside the namespace.
-A network
-namespace can be removed with:
+A bind-mount reference to a network namespace can be removed with:

 ```text
 # ip netns delete netns1